[11 December 2013]

 - American Regent has aminocaproic acid 250 mg/mL 20 mL vials on back order and the company cannot estimate a release date.1

-- Hospira has aminocaproic acid 250 mg/mL 20 mL vials on back order and the company estimates a release date of May 2013.2
+- Hospira has aminocaproic acid 250 mg/mL 20 mL vials available in limited supply.2

 - Aminocaproic acid oral products are not affected by this shortage.3

 Implications for Patient Care

 - Aminocaproic acid inhibits fibrinolysis, primarily by inhibiting plasminogen activators.
 It is labeled for the treatment of excessive bleeding, specifically to increase hemostasis in patients with fibrinolytic bleeding of various causes, including surgical complications, hematologic diseases, placental abruption, hepatic cirrhosis, or neoplasms.4,5